-&lt;sup>17 For construction support activities (e.g. concrete or asphalt batch plants), employee training shall be conducted at least once per year (and more often if employee turnover is high).
 The permittee shall not terminate their permit coverage until they have notified the new owners/operators of the individual lots within the larger common plan of development of their permitting requirements.
-The permittee must complete and sign an NCO in accordance with Part 7.7, submit it to DEQ, and include copies of all NCOs in the SWP3 (see Part 3.5.A).
+The permittee must complete and sign an NCO which shall be signed by both the permittee and new owner, submit it to DEQ, and include copies of all NCOs in the SWP3 (see Part 3.6.A.2).
 The original or transferring owner(s)/operator(s) must also notify the new owner(s)/operator(s) of their responsibility to obtain their own permit coverage with DEQ prior to commencement of construction activities.

-- R. SWP3 Certification - The SWP3 must be certified, signed and dated in accordance with Part 7.7. - S. SWP3 Modification - 1.
-Modify the SWP3, including the site map(s), within seven calendar days of any of the following conditions: - a.
+R. SWP3 Certification

+The SWP3 must be certified, signed and dated in accordance with Part 7.6.

+S. SWP3 Modification

+- 1. Modify the SWP3, including the site map(s), within seven calendar days of any of the following conditions: - a.
 Whenever new operators become active in construction activities on the site, or the construction plans, stormwater controls, or other activities have been changed at the site that are no longer accurately reflected in the SWP3, including the changes in Part 5.3.N; - b.
 To reflect areas on the site map where operational control has been transferred since initiating permit coverage; - c.
 If inspections or investigations determine that SWP3 modifications are necessary for compliance with this permit; - d.
 Where an inspector or investigator determines it is necessary to install and/or implement additional controls at the site to meet the requirements of this permit (e.g., an approved TMDL report applies to the site); or - e.
 To reflect any revision to applicable federal, state and local requirements that affect the stormwater controls implemented at the site. - 2.
 Maintain records showing the dates of all SWP3 modifications, including the name and title of the person authorizing each change; and - 3.
-Upon determining that a modification to the SWP3 is required, if there are multiple operators (or subcontractors) covered under this permit, the permittee must immediately notify any operators who may be impacted by the change to the SWP3. - T. On-Site Availability of SWP3
+Upon determining that a modification to the SWP3 is required, if there are multiple operators (or subcontractors) covered under this permit, the permittee must immediately notify any operators who may be impacted by the change to the SWP3.

+T. On-Site Availability of SWP3